Anyone who has ever moved away from their home country will be able to relate to this.

 - Better performance – there are some claims that it can improve bandwidth and efficiency of a network once implemented.

 Overall I find using my VPN Tunnel Bear really easy to use.
 There’s no complicated signing in, you just download it to your computer and turn it on when you want to use it and turn it off when you don’t.
-You can try it now for free.
+You can try it now for free or take advantage of one of their subscription options.